OCPDemos/WhatTheHack/027-DevOps with GitHub/Student/Challenge00.md

 - Next, create an Azure subscription that you can use for this hack.
 If you already have a subscription, you may use it.
 Alternatively, you can get a free trial subscription [here]().

-- Log in to the Azure Portal to confirm that you have an active subscription that you can deploy cloud services to.
+- Log in to the [Azure Portal](http://portal.azure.com) to confirm that you have an active subscription that you can deploy resources to.

 - Additionally, you will need to install a Git client.
 Two of the most popular ways of working with GitHub are the Git command line tool and GitHub Desktop (you only need one):